Deep Learning System Nvidia DGX-1 and OpenStack GPU VMs

 The system can be reserved via a online calendar system (https://datalab.srv.lrz.de) which is at the moment only available in the MWN.
 If you want to use the reservation system and the login to the compute system from outside the MWN you first have to connect to the LRZ VPN (see VPN documentation).

-In the online calendar reservation the user can see the available timeslots and book the complete system for maximal 8 hours per day.
+In the online calendar reservation the user can see the available timeslots and book the complete system for maximal 6 hours per slot.
+Longer reservations are possible if you can justify your requirement in an application (submit a ticket).
+We are working on a slurm solution so that users of GPU can submit their GPU batch jobs without reservation.

 Please remember that on DGX-1 only /home/ is kept between sessions.
 On VMs **everything** is lost.
 We are working on that but in the meantime always copy your data.